 So I would listen to Joni while driving and thinking of Flora, and suddenly the tears would start.
 "All I really really want or love to do / is to bring out the best in me too," she sings the very first song.
 "I want to shampoo you / I want to renew you again and again."
 I wanted her to do that to me, but it was also me wanting to do it to her and the world; she opened me; the sunshine was her shampoo as it flooded through my windshield.

 1977, my mom was working in a runaway shelter, and brought home for Xmas weekend one of the runaways, Toots was her name, because "everybody calls me Toots."
 She was Joni Mitchell in mood, and Venus-like in pristine 16-year old beauty, and denim.
 Nothing much happened between us.
 I was only eleven, but It didn't need to.
-I remember my mom gave her two packs Marlboros wrapped up for Xmas (she stayed with us for the holidays), and it took me like five minutes to work up the nerve to ask, voice croaked in fear, "Hey Toots, do you want to do Doodle Art?"
+I remember my mom gave her two packs Marlboros wrapped up for Xmas and I remember it took me like five minutes to work up the nerve to ask, voice croaked in fear, "Hey Toots, do you want to do Doodle Art?"
 Which was my gift from Santa, and it was her gift--and God's--that she deigned to do it with me.
+I was madly in love, and still see straight blonde hair over denim and I fall apart.

 All this came rushing back to me with Joni's witty but genuinely heartfelt declaration of wanting to shampoo me.
 The tears came flooding out, I almost couldn't believe it.
 I hadn't cried for years, and even then only in violent spasms.
 This was genuine emotional release (In 1990 men still didn't cry)..
 It was a private discovery, reminding me instantly of other sorts of releases.
 It got me really high and relaxed, crying did, and I became a junky for it.
 Now I know it's called "depression!"
-In my case, alcohol-related, bro.
-Pills took care of that, and then other pills took care of those pills.
+In my case, alcohol-related, bro, though alcohol also initially cured it.
+Pills took care of the depression after I quit drinking, and then other pills took care of those pills.

 And that brings me as well to "He Comes for Conversation" and our place as the listener in the little love qudrangle we share with Joni.
 That's the zinger of course: he comes to her to talk about his abusive girlfriend, completely oblivious to her affection for him and that is just what she's doing to us with the song.
 The confessing to us of her attraction for another implicates us in this schemata.
-That's fancy talk, but what it means in simple terms is... she's punking us out.
+That's fancy talk, but what it means in simple terms is... she's punking us out the way he punks out her - we're the fourth in the roundelay, the bottom rung.